llfbandit/app_links/doc/README_ios.md

 If you have a custom AppDelegate with overridden methods either:
 - `application(_:willFinishLaunchingWithOptions:)`
 - or `application(_:didFinishLaunchingWithOptions:)`
-- or another package also dealing with Universal Links or Custom URL schemes
+- or another package also dealing with Universal Links or Custom URL schemes (This can be difficult to detect, so try the example project if links are not forwarded).

 this may break the workflow to catch links or provide unwanted behaviours.